Hajaghaie/Portfolio_Agents/README.md

 # Agentic Portfolio Construction: A Multi-Agent Architecture for LLM-Driven Financial Asset Allocation

 This repository contains the implementation of a LangGraph-based multi-agent framework for personalized investment portfolio construction.
 The system integrates large language models (LLMs), financial data APIs, and modular agent workflows to build, evaluate, and report tailored investment strategies.
+It use Tavily for sentiment and market news, and Yahoo!
+Finance to fetch the latest market data.

 ## 🔍 Overview